AASHISHAG/aashishag.github.io/_posts/2019-6-26-gsoc_week-4+week-5.md

 I am happy to update on my Week 4 and Week 5 progress.
 I am progressing well with the project as per the proposal.
 This would be the evaluation period.
 I am totally excited.

 This period was full of unpredictable challenges.
 I witnessed several issues, not just with configurations but also with Kaldi.
-I have opened a BUG at the Kaldi forum [google group](https://groups.google.com/forum/#!forum/kaldi-help).
+Since, we are working with German dataset the encoding has to be changed from ASCII to UTF-8 I have opened a BUG at the Kaldi forum [google group](https://groups.google.com/forum/#!forum/kaldi-help).
 The

 ![](
-/others/kaldi-help.png)
+/others/kaldi-help.PNG)

 I will keep you posted about my progress.